Concept: Windows Phone 7 Mango Update Concept

 The idea of Aero Integration to WP7 has been stuck in my head since May 2010.
 In June 2010 I created the first concept of WP7 showing the semi-transparent tiles with own background on the home screen.
 I liked it; I thought it looked much better than original WP7’s UI.
 In the last couple of months I have learned a lot.
 I realized that the WP7’s user interface does not need to have semi-transparent effects to be beautiful.
 However, the integration of the Aero could be one of the things that customers would appreciate.
 After publishing that concept I found out that people liked it.
 Many people want to have a chance to personalize their home screens.

-Let’s look at the advantages of this concept.-Beautiful looking UI would become more beautiful by using the right combination of the backgrounds, system’s color and the transparency level.-Personalization on your own.-Good marketing trick.
+-Beautiful looking UI would become more beautiful by using the right combination of the backgrounds, system’s color and the transparency level.

-Also, this concept has a couple of disadvantages.-The concept could ruin the idea of the Metro UI.-Beautiful looking UI would become intricate by using the wrong combination of the backgrounds, system’s color and the transparency level.
+-Beautiful looking UI would become intricate by using the wrong combination of the backgrounds, system’s color and the transparency level.

 Thus, I think the Aero Integration should be a part of the next Windows Phone 7 update.